 What Do I Need to Start Planning My Estate?

-No matter your net worth, it is important to have at the very least a basic estate plan in place to ensure that your family and finances are taken care of when you have passed.
+No matter your net worth, it is important to have at the very least a basic estate plan in place.
+You should ensure that your family and finances are taken care of when you have passed.
+Your estate plan will include what you’ll need to avoid the probate process.

 So, you want to begin creating your estate plan, but you are confused about the process and where to start.
 Take a deep breath.
 With the right help, the process should be a breeze.